Setting Up a self-hosted Git-Server

 GitHub's server software is proprietary and cannot be used.
 However, there are many alternatives such as GitLab, Gitea, Bitbucket or Gogs.
 The most comprehensive system here is GitLab, which can be used free of charge in the form of the Community Edition.
 It is very well suited for large scalable projects, but consumes a lot of resources.
 In our case, we will use Gitea, since it is a light weight software and is completely sufficient for QNAP systems with limited CPU and memory.
 Gitea also offers features such as user management, an issue tracker, a wiki, and various language packs.
 Gitea is an open source project and is constantly being further developed by a community.

-Make Git accessible for non technical users.
+Git for non coders

 Installation guide on a QNAP NAS